DestinyRoseMurphy/DestinyRoseMurphy.github.io/_details/2017-12-26-What-Football-Will-Look-Like-in-the-Future:-17776.md

 ---
 layout:     post
-title:      "What Football Will Look Like in the Future"
+title:      "What Football Will Look Like in the Future: 17776"
 date:       2017-10-26
 author:    "By Jon Bois"
 ---